zhegwood/nuxt3-tailwind/README.md

-# Nuxt 3 Minimal Starter
+# Nuxt 3 / Tailwind starter

-Look at the [nuxt 3 documentation](https://v3.nuxtjs.org) to learn more.
+Set up a Nuxt application via the [nuxt 3 documentation](https://v3.nuxtjs.org) to learn more.

 ## Setup

-Clone/Fork this repo.
+cd to the application's root folder

-CD to the repo.
+Fork this repo.

 Install the dependencies: